 There have been a litany of articles written recently introducing us to Kubernetes (k8s), reminding us of its astronomical rise in popularity and how one can use it to build distributed, scalable microservices.
-What we find is that the reader is soon overwhelmed with concepts/terminology and doesn't grasp the full potential Kubernetes has for her specific application or service.
+What we find is that the reader is soon overwhelmed with concepts/terminology and doesn't grasp the full potential Kubernetes has for their specific application or service.

 Instead, we focus on the capabilities in k8s from a big data engineer or scientist’s perspective.
 More specifically, building composite Spark applications while only touching on k8s terminology/concepts for clarity and as a reference for further reading.